Telstra opens up eSIM tech to smaller brands (MVNOs)

 What is an eSIM?

-Now, eSIM technology is the latest in that SIM card evolution.
-While traditional SIM cardsare physical, eSIMs are digital SIMs that activate and connect you to a network without ever having to plug in an actual, physical SIM card.
+eSIM technology is the latest in the SIM card evolution.
+While traditional SIM cards are physical (most newer phones use the nano size), eSIMs are digital SIMs that activate and connect you to a network without needing a physical card.

 SIM evolution